civican/legisinfo/43-2/bills/C-220/bill_text.md

-# Bill C-220: An Act to amend the Canada Labour Code (bereavement leave)
+# Bill C-220: An Act to amend the Canada Labour Code (compassionate care leave)

+**Sponsor**:

 ## Summary

-This enactment amends the `Canada Labour Code` to extend, by five unpaid days, the period of bereavement leave to which an employee is entitled and to expand eligibility for the leave to include employees who, at the time a family member dies, are on compassionate care leave or leave related to critical illness in respect of the deceased person.
+This enactment amends the `Canada Labour Code` to extend the period during which an employee may take compassionate care leave.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: